 Universities in the United Kingdom

-Additional Marshall Scholarships in partnership with various British institutions, as well at the NIH and US Environmental Protection Agency: for doctoral study, supporting research specifically in bioscience, medicine, and related disciplines (NIH); for graduate degrees in physical, life, or systematic sciences, engineering, economics, social/behavioral sciences, urban/regional planning, communication science (EPA).
+Additional Marshall Scholarships in partnership with various British institutions, as well at the NIH and US Environmental Protection Agency.

 U.S. citizen under 26 years of age, with BA prior to beginning of scholarship.
 Recipient is required to take a degree at a British university.
 Minimum GPA: 3.7.

-3. Once nominated, applicants work with the fellowships adviser to prepare for final submission deadline (early October).
+Selected nominees will work with the fellowships advisor to prepare for the final submission deadline in October.